Weaning from Breastfeeding

 Things to Remember

 As a mother, it is important to remember that you are more than just a source of food.
 Even though you may feel that your role as a caregiver diminishes slightly, this is far from the truth.
 A child forms a bond with her mother over the first few months that is hard to find anywhere else.
 Besides, once a baby is weaned off breast milk, there are other facets where your care and nurturing skills will come to the fore.

 Abruptly weaning your baby should be avoided at all costs.
 It can cause physical and mental distress to both you and your child.
-Plan how and when you would like your baby to move to other foods.
-This will ensure you both stay healthy and happy.
+Plan how and when you would like your baby to move to other foods; this will ensure you both stay healthy and happy.

 Aradhana is a writer from India.
 Her areas of knowledge include parenting, children with special needs, health and lifestyle.
-She has a special interest in parenting and shares her experiences through her other passion, writing.
+She has a particular interest in parenting and shares her experiences through her other passion, writing.
 She writes to share her knowledge so that it may help others.
-Her posts on these subjects have been published on more than 200+ various reputed sites like the huffington post, sheknows, www.Momjunction.com and many more.
-Read more of her breastfeeding articles here.
+Her posts on these subjects have been published on more than 200+ various reputed sites like the Huffington post, sheknows, www.Momjunction.com and many more. more of her breastfeeding articles here.
 Aradhana writes to inspire and motivate people to adopt healthy habits and live a stress-free lifestyle.